-Once you accept your financial aid offer, Tulane Need-Based Scholarship, Tulane merit scholarship and/or a Federal Supplemental Educational Opportunity Grant will be credited directly to your Tulane student account when you confirm registration.
-If the required processing for a Federal Pell Grant has been completed, it will be credited to your account when registration is confirmed.
-TOPS scholarships are credited if and when the funds are received from the state.
-An accepted Federal Perkins Loan will be credited to your account after you electronically sign the Perkins Loan Master Promissory Notes provided by Tulane's Student Loan Office.
+Once you accept your financial aid offer institutional scholarships (such as need-based Tulane Scholarship and/or Tulane merit scholarship) will be credited directly to your Tulane student account when you confirm registration.
+If the required processing for a Federal Pell Grant and/or Federal Supplemental Educational Opportunity Grant has been completed, then these funds will be credited to your account just prior to the start of the semester once your registration is confirmed.
+TOPS scholarships are credited if and when the funds are received from the State.

-If you receive a Federal Direct Stafford Loan, funds will be applied directly to Tulane each semester for the amount borrowed minus any loan fees.
-Students applying for their first Federal Direct Stafford Loan are required to complete a Federal Direct Stafford Master Promissory Note.
-Students applying for their first Stafford Loan are required by law to complete "entrance" counseling.
+If you receive a Federal Direct Loan, funds will be applied directly to Tulane each semester for the amount borrowed minus any loan fees.
+Students applying for their first Federal Direct Loan are required to complete a Federal Direct Master Promissory Note.
+Students applying for their first Federal Direct Loan are required by law to complete "entrance" counseling.
 We encourage students to complete this session online.
+Federal Direct Loan borrowers are also required to complete the "Annual Student Loan Acknowledgement" process via the U.S. Department of Education's website.